Bailador/Bailador/README.md

 Sets the Renderer that's being used to render your templates.
 See the Template section for more details.

+### `sessions-config()`

+Returns the Sessions-config.
+You can influence how sessions work.
+See the Sessions section for details.

 ### `baile()`

 Lets enter the dance floor. ¡Olé!